matter-labs/zksync-era/docs/specs/zkVM/VM_and_prover/VM_section/zkSync_era_virtual_machine_primer.md

 - executing transactions to form a new block;
 - setting some of the transaction- or block-wide transaction parameters (e.g. `blockhash`, `tx.origin`).

-Server makes a snapshot of zkVM state after completing every transaction.
-When the bootloader encounters a malformed transaction, it fails, and the server restarts zkVM from the most recent snapshot, skipping this transaction.
-If a transaction is well-formed, zkVM may still panic while handling it outside the bootloader code.
-This is a normal situation and is handled by zkVM in a regular way, through panics.
+Server makes a snapshot of zkEVM state after completing every transaction.
+When the bootloader encounters a malformed transaction, it fails, and the server restarts zkEVM from the most recent snapshot, skipping this transaction.
+If a transaction is well-formed, zkEVM may still panic while handling it outside the bootloader code.
+This is a normal situation and is handled by zkEVM in a regular way, through panics.

 The exact code of the bootloader is a part of a protocol; its hash is included in the block header.

 ## Context value

-A part of the zkVM state is a 128-bit _context value_.
+A part of the zkEVM state is a 128-bit _context value_.
 It implements `msg.value` standing for the amount of wei sent in a transaction.
 In assembly, it is used as follows:

 1. Execute `context.set_context_u128 reg` to set the value;